Pompilio Maria Pirrotti: Life

 Pirrotti was sent to Chieti in order to continue his philosophical studies, but fell ill around this period.
 He believed that a change of climate would be to his benefit so was moved to Melfi in Potenza where he continued his studies.
-He later travelled for further studies in Turi in Bari in 1733 after recovering from his illness.
+He later travelled for further studies to Turi in Bari in 1733 after recovering from his illness.
 It was there in Bari that he served as a teacher of literature.
 Pirrotti returned to Naples where he was assigned to a Piarist house in Lecce as its superior and the Master of Novices.

-Pirrotti was ordained to the priesthood on 20 March 1734 from the Archbishop of Brindisi Andrea Maddalena.
+Pirrotti was ordained to the priesthood on 20 March 1734 by the Archbishop of Brindisi, Andrea Maddalena.
 He was stationed in Brindisi from 1736 to 1739 and was in Ortona from 1739 to 1742.

 During the famine that occurred near his hometown in 1765, he was on hand to distribute bread to the poor and to those suffering the most from the famine.
-He became known as a saint in his hometown and in the surrounding areas and was known for his strong Marian devotion to the Blessed Virgin Mary whom he dubbed "Mamma Bella".
+He became known as a saint in his hometown and in the surrounding areas and was known for his devotion to the Blessed Virgin Mary whom he dubbed "Mamma Bella".
 Pirrotti also had a strong devotion to the Sacred Heart of Jesus and spread the devotion of the Via Crucis.
-He also established the "Charity of God" as a means of spreading the Christian virtues and also to support the dying.
+He also established the confraternity "Charity of God" as a means of spreading the Christian virtues and also to support the dying.

-From 1747 he began to suffer persecutions from detractors which led to him being suspended from hearing Reconciliation on the orders of the Cardinal Archbishop of Naples Antonio Sersale.
+From 1747 he began to suffer persecution from detractors who claimed he was too easy and indulgent with sinners who crowded his confessional.
+This led to him being suspended from taking confessions on the orders of the Cardinal Archbishop of Naples Antonio Sersale.
 King Charles III later signed a decree that led to Pirrotti's expulsion from the Kingdom of Naples; he rescinded the order upon increasing public pressure.